Common Barn-owl Tyto

 ||||

-Tyto alba alba found in western and southern Europe.
+Owl group.
+These photos are of the nominate Tyto alba alba distributed in western and southern Europe and northern

 ||||